Medox 2 months ago

 It took a decade to get that much.
 Getting the rest, assuming they aren't able to shrink the chunks, would require a project equal in duration and scope.
 The JWST can probably capture it with similar resolution in a fraction of the time.
 If the JWST didn't exist, they'd probably go for another project to fill in the gaps, but it doesn't make sense when a much better telescope is available.

-• dylan604 a day ago
+• dylan604 2 months ago

 The JWST and Hubble are two totally different telescopes in that Hubble is mainly visible light spectrum where JWST is totally IR spectrum.
 They can both take an image of the exact same object and the images will look different.
 They cannot use JWST to fill in the gaps of a Hubble project.

-• Kye a day ago
+• Kye 2 months ago

 I didn't say anything about JWST filling in the gaps.
 I said it wouldn't make sense to do another project with Hubble to finish the image when it would take another decade.
 They can get a scientifically useful image from the missing spots in less time with the new telescope.

-• mixmastamyk a day ago
+• mixmastamyk 2 months ago

 Don't need another decade.
 A few months to get some of the holes at the bottom.

-bhouston a day ago
+bhouston 2 months ago

 417 megapixels image is really nice but it also something people on earth can at least approach.
 I did a 28 megapixel Andromeda galaxy shot myself without even resorting to mosaics: